rbaihis/rabbitmq-docum/README.md

 - To avoid TCP connection overhead and limit resource consumption.
 - In scenarios where multiple threads or processes need to interact with RabbitMQ simultaneously, each using its own channel.

-## How It Works (Brief Overview)
-1. **Producer** publishes messages to an **Exchange**.
-2. **Exchange** routes messages to **Queues** based on bindings.
-3. **Consumers** retrieve messages from **Queues**.

-## Key Features and When to Use
-- **Queues:** Use when needing to buffer messages between producers and consumers.
-- **Exchanges and Bindings:** Use for routing messages based on routing keys and headers.
-- **Acknowledgments:** Ensure reliable delivery and processing of messages.
-- **Clustering:** Use for high availability and scalability.
-- **Plugins (e.g., Shovel, Federation):** Use for integrating with other messaging systems or enhancing functionality.

-This expanded outline provides additional details on exchange types, persistence, acknowledgments, and the role of channels, making the documentation more comprehensive and useful for understanding and utilizing RabbitMQ effectively.

-## Persistent Messages
-- **Definition:** A message marked as persistent is stored on disk by RabbitMQ, ensuring that it survives broker restarts.
-- **Behavior:** When a persistent message is sent to a queue, RabbitMQ writes it to disk.
-This helps in ensuring that messages are not lost in case of a broker crash.

-## Acknowledgments
-- **Definition:** Acknowledgments are used to confirm that a message has been received and processed by a consumer.
-- **Behavior:** When a consumer receives a message, it processes the message and then sends an acknowledgment back to RabbitMQ.
-If the consumer dies without sending an acknowledgment, RabbitMQ will requeue the message and deliver it to another consumer.

-## Persistence and Acknowledgment Together
-- **Interaction:** When a message is persistent and a consumer acknowledges it:
-  - The message is stored on disk when it is placed in the queue.
-  - Once the consumer processes the message and sends an acknowledgment, RabbitMQ can safely delete the message from the queue and from disk storage, knowing that it has been successfully processed.

-### Summary
-- **Persistent Messages:** Are not deleted immediately upon queuing; they are stored on disk to survive broker restarts.
-- **Acknowledged Messages:** Are deleted from the queue (and disk if persistent) once the consumer processes them and sends an acknowledgment to RabbitMQ.
-This ensures message durability until successful processing.

 ---